The Best of Both Worlds With Rolesor

 Rolex first patented the term Rolesor way back in 1933.
-A portmanteau of ‘Rolex’and the French for gold, ‘Or’, it has been used to describe their own proprietary blending of gold and stainless steel ever since.
+A portmanteau of ‘Rolex’ and the French for gold, ‘Or’, the twin tones of Rolesor has been used to describe their own proprietary blending of gold and stainless steel ever since.

 However, with the brand employing three different colors of the precious metal throughout their range, the combination varies slightly depending on which particular flavor the design uses.

 The yellow and pink Rolesor pieces have a case forged in steel, with the bezel, winding crown and the bracelet center links constructed in 18k gold.
 These are the signature two-tone models that scream Rolex from across the room.